 Brazilian broker XP Inc quarterly adjusted profit more than doubles

-Nov 9 (Reuters) - Brazilian broker XP Inc XP.O said on Monday its third-quarter net income more than doubled, as it continued to add new retail and institutional clients at a rapid pace.
+Nov 9 (Reuters) - Brazilian broker XP Inc’s XP.O third-quarter net income more than doubled, and the company said on Monday it plans to expand its advisers' network to take on traditional banks.

-Adjusted net income surged to 570 million reais ($106.18 million) in the quarter, from 261 million reais a year earlier.
+Adjusted net income surged to 570 million reais in the third quarter, from 261 million reais a year earlier, XP said.

+The brokerage's total number of active clients rose 12% in the quarter, to 2.6 million, while assets under custody grew by 29% to 563 billion reais.

+Besides retail investors, XP started to attract more high net worth individuals, boosting its assets under custody.
+Still, adjusted net margin came in at 27.1%, down 2.3 percentage points from the previous quarter, hit by investments in technology, it said.

 ($1 = 5.3683 reais)